-Mezuzot are the parchment scrolls which Jews attach to the right doorposts of their homes to fulfil what is written in the Torah as understood by our Sages: “And you shall write them on the doorposts (mezuzot) of your house and upon your gates.”
+Mezuzot are parchment scrolls which Jews attach to the right doorposts of their homes.
+This fulfills the verse in the Torah (Bible) as understood by our Sages: “And you shall write them on the doorposts (mezuzot) of your house and upon your gates.“

-All the doors of the home with a top lintel should have a Mezuzah, with the exception of bathrooms or very small rooms (e.g., closets).
-The custom is to place a Mezuzah even on the garage and storage rooms where there is a minimum of 16ft2 (4×4 Amot)
+All external doors and internal doors of rooms used for living in with a lintel (a beam across the top of the doorway) should have a Mezuzah, with the exception of bathrooms or very small rooms (smaller than 41.148, e.g., closets).
+The custom is to place a Mezuzah even on garages, storage rooms and garden gates (as long as they have a lintel).

-According to Halachah, the mezuzah should be placed on the right side of the door (from the point of view of one entering the building or room), on the lower part of the upper third of the doorpost (or, for high doorways, around shoulder height), within approximately 3 inches (1 tephach – handbredth) of the doorway opening.
-The case should be permanently affixed with nails, screws, glue, or strong double-sided tape- BlueTac is debatable as this may not be considered a permanent fixing.
+According to Halachah, the Mezuzah should be placed on the right side of the doorframe (from the point of view of one entering the building or room), on the lower part of the upper third of the doorpost (or, for high doorways, around shoulder height), within approximately 3 inches (1 tephach/handbreadth) of the door.
+The case should be permanently affixed with nails, screws, glue, or strong double-sided tape.
+BlueTac is debatable as this may not be considered a permanent fixing.
 Great caution should be exerted not to puncture, rip, or crack the parchment or the wording on it since this would invalidate the mezuzah entirely.

 Where the doorway is wide enough, Ashkenazi Jews tilt the case so that the top slants toward the room the door opens into.
 (This is done to accommodate the variant opinions of Rashi and Rabbeinu Tam as to whether it should be placed horizontally or vertically.)
 Others place the case vertically.

-We hold the Mezuzah against the spot upon which it will be affixed, then make the blessing, which translates as:
+Hold the Mezuzah against the spot upon which it will be affixed, then make the blessing.

 After the blessing is made, the Mezuzah is attached.
 When affixing many Mezuzot, the blessing is made only before affixing the first Mezuzah, while having in mind that that first blessing applies to the affixing of all the other Mezuzot.